On the road again? Monitoring traffic following the easing of lockdown restrictions

 The vertical dashed line shows when the lockdown was implemented.
 We can see that the average traffic flow had already started to decline before the lockdown.
 This covers the period when people were requested to work from home if possible.
 The flow is further reduced after the lockdown.
 Since then, it has remained at this lower level.
 There is a slight upward trajectory in the flow in the time since the lockdown was introduced, although no dramatic changes.
 Traffic in Glasgow is still far below where it was in February.

 The aggregate pattern hides substantial variation at the different locations where the measurements are taken, which could explain why people may have seen large increases in traffic in their local area.
-Rather than present this individually, you can view the pattern for each detector using this interactive map.
 Despite a slight increase, traffic in Glasgow is still far below where it was in February.
 We will continue to monitor this as public health guidance changes to see whether this is the ‘new normal’ for transport post-lockdown or if we really can’t wait to get on the road again.

 Dr David McArthur is the Associate Director for Training and Capacity Building at UBDC and is a Senior Lecturer in Transport Studies at the University of Glasgow.